Science, Art, Litt, Science based Art & Science Communication

 Now, Trump Administration Restricts News from Federal Scientists at USDA, EPA.
 The curbs echo what happened in Canada six years ago.
 Trump’s administration moved quickly this week to shore up its control over communications with the public and the press, as officials at the Environmental Protection Agency and the U.S. Department of Agriculture e-mailed staff to inform them that they may no longer discuss agency research or departmental restrictions with anyone outside of the agency—including news media.
 Both agencies also told their scientists and other staff that press releases and external communications about taxpayer-funded work would stop until further notice.
 It remains unclear if these will be temporary or long-term policies(11).

-And sacking scientists that are doing good work but that which go against the local Government's agendas(10) like it is happening in Australia.
+And sacking scientists that are doing good work but that go against the local Government's agendas(10) like it is happening in Australia.
 More than 300 staff are losing their jobs at CSIRO(.
 CSIRO has long led the world in modelling Southern Hemisphere climate).
 Oceans and atmosphere unit is losing 74 positions, with hundreds more positions going from the land and water, agriculture, minerals, food and nutrition, and finance units.
 The climate science losses are happening mainly in Melbourne, Canberra and Hobart, with positions also going in Queensland, the Northern Territory and Western Australia.
 This has been met with dismay from leading institutions and thousands of scientists around the world who expressed it in multiple letters to prime minister Malcolm Turnbull.

 The director of the Brazilian agency that monitors deforestation was sacked because he told the truth and clashed with the president of that country (12)!
 Deforestation is shooting up again in the Brazilian Amazon, according to satellite monitoring data.
 But Brazil’s far-right president, Jair Bolsonaro, whom many blame for the uptick, has disputed the trend and attacked the credibility of Brazil’s National Institute for Space Research (INPE), which produced the data.
 Bolsonaro called the numbers “a lie” during a talk with journalists, and suggested INPE Director Ricardo Galvão was “at the service of some [nongovernmental organization].”